 Please, try again in a couple of minutes

 See more Expert Answers

 - What you need to know about non-Hodgkin lymphoma.
-National Cancer Institute. http://www.cancer.gov/cancertopics/wyntk/non-hodgkin-lymphoma.
-Accessed Sept.
-9, 2014.
+National Cancer Institute. https://www.cancer.gov/publications/patient-education/wyntk-non-hodgkin-lymphoma.
+Accessed Aug.
+22, 2017.

 - What you need to know about Hodgkin lymphoma.
-National Cancer Institute. http://www.cancer.gov/cancertopics/wyntk/hodgkin.
-Accessed Sept.
-9, 2014.
+National Cancer Institute. https://www.cancer.gov/publications/patient-education/wyntk-hodgkin.
+Accessed Aug.
+22, 2017.